How to Access Property Records in Delaware

 - Owner Information - The document will contain the owner's details, such as name and contact information.

-- Tax Rates - The document must include a section outlining the tax rates of the local area.
-Tax rates are subject to change.
+- Tax Rates - The document must include a section outlining the local tax rates subject to change.

 - Tax Payment History - Some property tax records show a history of tax payments.
 It helps to note any delinquencies and inconsistencies.

-- Exemptions - A tax record will show exemptions applying to the property.
-For example, Delaware homeowners 65 and over are eligible for a tax credit against standard school property taxes of 50%.
+- Exemptions - A tax record will show exemptions for the property.
+For example, Delaware homeowners 65 and over are eligible for a 50% tax credit against standard school property taxes.

 Easements and Covenants

 Easements and covenants often accompany deeds.
 These documents dictate how the land can be used and other restrictions.
-Easements are rights of way allowing someone other than the owner to access the land for a particular purpose.
-One example would be a utility company with telephone poles on private land.
-The company can enter the property anytime to maintain their poles without first asking the owner.
+Easements are rights of way that allow someone other than the owner to access the land for a particular purpose.
+One example is a utility company with telephone poles on private land.
+The company can enter the property anytime to maintain its poles without first asking the owner.

 Plats and Surveys

-Plats and surveys are both maps but with a difference.
-Plats include the boundaries of all the neighboring properties, and surveys show only the boundaries of a single property.
-These also accompany deeds.
+Plats and surveys are both maps, but they differ in that plats include the boundaries of all the neighboring properties, while surveys show only the boundaries of a single property.
+Plats and surveys also accompany deeds.

 The survey document will include the following information:

-- Easements - The survey identifies easements and rights of way existing on the property.
-It may include shared driveways and utility access.
+- Easements - The survey identifies easements and rights of way on the property, including shared driveways and utility access.

 - Boundaries - The survey will show boundaries, including measures and angles of each boundary line.